blackwhites/Kubernetes-Lab-Tutorial/content/architecture.md

 The kube-apiserver exposes the Kubernetes API in a REST fashion.
 It is the front-end for the Kubernetes control plane.
 Both the humans and machines users interact with the system via the API Server component.

 It runs on the master(s).
-It binds on port 6443 for secure communications and port 8080 for insecure.
+It binds on port 6443 for listening secure communications and port 8080 for the insecure.

 ## Controller Manager
 The kube-controller-manager is a binary that runs controllers, which are the background threads that handle routine tasks in the cluster.
 These controllers include: